PrefectHQ/prefect/docs/guides/deployment/overriding-job-variables.md

 While exactly _which_ job variables are available to be overridden depend on the type of work pool you're using at a given time, this guide will explore some common patterns for overriding job variables in both deployment methods.

 ## Background
-First of all, what do we mean by _"job variables"_?
+First of all, what are _"job variables"_?

 Job variables are just infrastructure related values that are configurable on a work pool, which may be relevant to how your flow run executes on your infrastructure.